cwendorf/EASI/README.md

-# EASI
-Estimation Approach to Statistical Inference
+# EASI (Estimation Approach to Statistical Inference)

-This is just kind of fun!
+An R Implementation